How To Migrate Your Website

 A website migration to a new domain is a hazardous event, that can have a profound impact on your SEO results.
-As all the site URLs will change, all your incoming links will cease to drive traffic to your site, as well as pass “linkjuice”.
-A temporary dip in SEO-results is normal, but failing to head the following SEO tactics can prove disastrous!
+As all the site URLs will change, all your incoming links will cease to drive traffic to your site, as well as pass “link juice”.
+A temporary dip in SEO-results is normal, but failing to heed the following SEO tactics can prove disastrous!

 Website migration SEO checklist

 - Make sure Google Webmaster Tools is implemented and verified.
 The sooner, the better!

 - Create an XML sitemap of the old website.
 There’s plenty of free tools available, such as XML Sitemaps or Xenu.

 - Create an XML sitemap of the new website

 - Add both the old AND the new XML sitemaps to Google Webmaster Tools

 - Create decent 404-pages (including links to well-frequented pages and a call-to-action)